SanderSmelt/Powershell-Scripts/README.md

-# Powershell-user-tools
+# Powershell-Scripts
-set of small GUI Powershell tool and scripts
+set of small Powershell GUI tool and Powershell scripts

 # Get-DateFromWeekNumber.psm1

 NAME

  Get-DateFromWeekNumber

 SYNOPSIS

  Get the date of the specified day, week and year

 SYNTAX

  Get-DateFromWeekNumber [-week] <Int32> [[-Year] <Int32>] [[-Day] <String>] [<CommonParameters>]

 DESCRIPTION

  Get the date of the specified day, week and year

 PARAMETERS

  -week <Int32>
      specifie number of the week between 1 and 52